SAManage/Samples/Samanage Network Scanner/README.md

 4) Install the samanage ruby gem `gem install samanage`

-5) Create additional Asset Types in your Other Asset module.
-If the appropriate asset type does not exist when the tool runs, an error message will be displayed and that asset will not get into your inventory.
-Typical types that you will want to add are: “general purpose”, “Unknown”, “VoIP Phone”.

-6) Edit the sample code to provide your subnet prefix - for example 192.168... that means that the entire subnet of 192.168 will be scanned.
+5) Edit the sample code to provide your subnet prefix - for example 192.168... that means that the entire subnet of 192.168 will be scanned.
 You can provide multiple subnet ranges by separating them via commas.
 (Lines #39)
 ```ruby
   nmap.targets = ["192.168.0.*"]
   # For multiple ranges: